KrisPuusepp/LectureSkipper/Items_BaseGame.md

 - [ ] Grass - On Touch: Adds x Procrastination.
 - [ ] Pot - On Attend: Gives you x items from a Mild Box.
 - [ ] Inverter - On Attend: If your Chance of Understanding is below 50%, set it to x %.
+- [ ] Epic Beer - On Attend: Gives you one Master Professor item.
+Has a x% chance of applying Alcoholism to the course that you use it on, permanently halving the chance to understand it.
+- [ ] Master Professor - On Attend: Gives you x^n Understandings where n is the amount of active Master Professors.